conal/paper-2021-language-derivatives/To do.md

 ## Did

+*   Fill in missing references and explanations flagged in the text.
+*   Cite Martin Löf type theory.
 *   Related work
 *   Introduction, including clear statement of contributions
 *   Mention that everything in the paper is verified by Agda.